Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Experiments

 \subsection{Objective evaluation methodology}

-Our evaluation follows standard binary classification methodology—binarizing detection outputs with thresholds (selected for each method in evaluation) and computing TP, FP, FN—but modifies the precision and recall to weight detections by their prominence scores~(\Cref{fig:confusion-diagram}).
-Following~\citet{Rachakonda2021fscore,Harju2023fuzzy}, we treat artifact labels as graded values rather than binary.
+Our evaluation follows the standard binary classification methodology---binarizing detection outputs with thresholds (selected for each method in evaluation) and computing TP, FP, FN---but modifies the precision and recall to weight detections by their prominence scores~(\cref{fig:confusion-diagram}).
+Following~\cite{Rachakonda2021fscore,Harju2023fuzzy}, we treat artifact labels as graded values rather than binary.
 In our setting, each label is a prominence score rather than a probability of class membership.
 A low prominence score indicates that the masked area contains no artifact, so a positive detection in such cases should be penalized.
 We implement this using a margin $\kappa = 0.3$, yielding:

-We set $\kappa$ = 0.3 to reward metrics that detect even less prominent artifacts: if more than 30\% of viewers reported seeing the artifact, we already already consider it prominent enough to detect.
+We set $\kappa = 0.3$ to reward detection of less-prominent artifacts: if more than 30\% of viewers reported the artifact, we consider it prominent enough to detect.
 This choice was guided by dataset statistics and observed viewer consistency.

 From $Prec^{pr}$ and $Rec^{pr}$, we compute F1-score and PR-AUC.
-Note that unlike binary classification, scores computed this way have a different range from $[0, 1]$ (see~\Cref{sec:f1-score-bounds}).
-However, they remain suitable for ranking methods relatively to each other.
+Unlike standard binary classification, these scores may fall outside $[0, 1]$ (see~\cref{sec:f1-score-bounds}).
+However, they remain suitable for ranking methods relative to each other.